 Before we turn to chapter 1 of Ezra, let me fill you in on the historical background.
 And the historical background to the book of Ezra begins as everything else does in the Garden of Eden.
 God placed his people — Adam and Eve — in the Garden of Eden, which was the place he had prepared for them.
 And while they were in the Garden of Eden — which was really a kind of temple — they enjoyed the presence of God, because God would come and meet with them in the temple-garden.
 The Tree of Life in the centre of the temple-garden held out to them the promise of everlasting life in God’s presence.
-However, Adam disobeyed the Lord; and he and his wife were sent out of the Garden and away from the presence of the Lord; and the Lord himself withdrew to heaven.
+However, Adam disobeyed the Lord; and he and his wife were sent out of the Garden; and the Lord himself withdrew to heaven.
 From time to time, the Lord would appear to certain people; and in due course, he revealed himself to Abraham and made clear that he has chosen Abraham and his descendants to be his special people in the world and to give them a land to live in where they would enjoy his presence.
 And sure enough, in the days of Moses, when God’s chosen people were slaves in Egypt, the Lord God came to their rescue and he led them our of the land of their captivity, and he brought them through the wilderness and into the Promised Land of Canaan, a land flowing with milk and honey, a land like the Garden of Eden where they had all that they needed and where they were able to enjoy the presence of the Lord, because the Lord promised to dwell among them in the temple in Jerusalem.

 The Lord had chosen them; and he had saved them from captivity; and he had brought them to the Promised Land.
 He gave his people prophets to declare to them the will of the Lord; he gave them priests to offer up sacrifices to atone for their sins; and he gave them kings to lead and protect them; and he filled their lives with good things.